nanoshort/nanoshort.github.io/_posts/2014-07-08-tpb2rss-openshift.md

 	</channel>
 </rss>
 {% endhighlight %}

+If you're following the "**public**" method, just browse to `http://YOUR_OPENSHIFT_URL` to generate a new feed URL.
+The content of this URL will look like the above XML.

 You can add this URL to your feed client, torrent client (µTorrent, for example, [supports RSS](http://www.utorrent.com/intl/en/help/guides/rss)), [IFTTT](https://ifttt.com) (to receive a notification when a new item arrives, like in the screenshot below) or any other RSS-tool.